jailop/tzutrader/docs_src/user_guide/07_scanning.md

 Testing a strategy on a single symbol provides limited information.
 The strategy might work well on that particular security due to luck or unique characteristics, but fail on others.

 Scanning multiple symbols helps you:

-- **Identify robust strategies**: Strategies that work across many symbols are more likely to continue working
+- Identify robust strategies: Strategies that work across many symbols are more likely to continue working
-- **Avoid overfitting**: A strategy tuned to one symbol may not generalize
+- Avoid overfitting: A strategy tuned to one symbol may not generalize
-- **Find best opportunities**: Compare which symbols work best with your strategy
+- Find best opportunities: Compare which symbols work best with your strategy
-- **Understand limitations**: See where and why a strategy fails
+- Understand limitations: See where and why a strategy fails
-- **Build confidence**: Consistent performance across symbols is more convincing than one good result
+- Build confidence: Consistent performance across symbols is more convincing than one good result

 ## The Scanner Module